maxsitt/insect-detect-docs/docs/software/programming.md

 4. You can use the bounding box coordinates from the tracker output, as defined in this segment, and/or the bbox coordinates from the passthrough detections to draw the bboxes on the frame.
-The bboxes from the passthrough detections should be more stable than from the object tracker output, you can decide for yourself which one is best for your use case.
+The bboxes from the passthrough detections are usually more stable than from the object tracker output, you can decide for yourself which one is best for your use case.

 ---